enso-org/hiring/people/senior-interpreter-engineer.md

 Europe and the USA.

 ## What is Enso?
-**From the business perspective**, Enso is a no-code interactive data analysis tool.
+**From the business perspective**, Enso is a no-code interactive data transformation tool.
 It lets you load, blend, and analyze your data, and then automate the whole process, simply by connecting visual components together.
+It can be used for both in-memory data processing, as well as SQL analytics and transformations on modern data stack (ELT).
 Enso has the potential to disrupt the data analytics industry over the next five years.
 Currently, the market operates using old-fashioned, limited, and non-extensible software which has been unable to keep up with businesses as they transition to the cloud.